“Food brings people together on many different levels. It’s nourishment of the soul and body; it’s truly love.” – Giada De Laurentii

 Getting the Community Involved

 Research shows that communal eating plays a critical role in facilitating social connection.
 The culinary team enhances this feeling of togetherness outside of traditional mealtimes by involving residents in the menu development process.
 We ask residents for input on upcoming menus.
-Additionally, they are frequently invited to watch cooking competitions and live demonstrations.
+Additionally, they have opportunities to watch cooking competitions and live demonstrations, which many enjoy.

 The culinary team also supports the surrounding community through meal donations to local organizations such as nearby colleges, senior centers, food pantries, firehouses and police stations.